Grete L. Bibring: Career

 During her time in Vienna, Bibring published her first work on psychoanalysis in 1933 titled "The Phallic Phase and its Disturbances in Young Girls" for the journal Zeitschrift für psychoanalytische Pädagogik.
-She held positions as a training analyst and teacher at the Vienna Psychoanalytic Institution from 1933 to 1938, when the Anschluss drove her and her family to London first, then to America en 1941.
+She held positions as a training analyst and teacher at the Vienna Psychoanalytic Institution from 1933 to 1938, when the Anschluss drove her and her family to London first, then to America in 1941.

 In 1961, Bibring became the first female professor at Harvard Medical School.
 She also lectured on psychoanalytic psychology at Simmons College School of Social Work in Boston from 1942 to 1955.
-As well, she was the director of the psychiatry department at the Beth Israel Hospital from 1946 to 1955 in which time, she reorganized the psychiatric teaching unit.
+As well, she was the director of the psychiatry department at the Beth Israel Hospital from 1946 to 1955, in which time she reorganized the psychiatric teaching unit.
 In 1955, she became director of psychiatric research and the hospital's psychiatrist-in-chief until her retirement in 1965.
 Even though she retired formally, she continued to dedicate herself to treating patients until two weeks before her death.

 Bibring was also affiliated with other institutions which included Radcliffe College in Cambridge, where she was a consultant for research, and the Children's Bureau in Washington, where she was a psychiatric consultant.
-Amongst professional societies, she was a training analyst at the Boston Psychoanalytic Society and Institute and was elected its President in 1955, Vice President of the International Psychoanalytic Society and Institute from 1959 to 1963, and was President of the American Psychoanalytic Association in 1962–1963.
+Amongst professional societies, she was a training analyst at the Boston Psychoanalytic Society and Institute and was elected its president in 1955, Vice President of the International Psychoanalytic Society and Institute from 1959 to 1963, and was President of the American Psychoanalytic Association in 1962–1963.
 In 1968, she accepted a fellowship at the American Academy of Arts and Sciences.

 Bibring's pioneering work included observations of the effects of environmental stress on individuals as well as how aspects of pregnancy are interpreted through a psychoanalytic lens, where she concluded that affective issues experienced by women during pregnancy might be brought on by environmental stresses that may affect women who are not pregnant in different ways.